LATIN NAMEPanthera leo persica

 The Asiatic Lion is a subspecies of the genus Panthera that split from African lions around 100,000 years ago.
 Since the turn of the 20th century, its range is restricted to Gir National Park and the surrounding areas in the Indian state of Gujarat.
 Hence, it is commonly referred to as the Indian or Gir lion.
-Asiatic Lions were once widespread from the Mediterranean to India, covering most of Southwest Asia where it was also known as the Persian Lion.
-Similar to their African cousins, male Asiatic lions have a mane although it is much shorter, darker and doesn’t cover their ears.
+Asiatic Lions were once widespread from the Mediterranean to India and Iran, covering most of Southwest Asia, where it was also known as the Persian Lion.
+Similar to their African cousins, male Asiatic lions have a mane, although it is much shorter, darker and doesn’t cover their ears.
 Mating is not seasonal and takes place all year round.
-Male Asiatic lions reach sexual maturity at around 5 years old while female Asian lions reach sexual maturity earlier at around 4 years of age.
-The gestation period lasts for between 100 – 119 days after which 1 – 6 cubs are born.
+Male Asiatic lions reach sexual maturity at around five years old while female Asian lions reach sexual maturity earlier at around 4 years of age.
+The gestation period lasts for between 112– 119 days after which 1 – 5 cubs are born.
 Intervals between births can be 18 – 26 months.

 The majestic Asiatic lion once roamed across the Middle East and Asia, from Greece to Bangladesh, However, by the early 1900s the species had been hunted to the brink of extinction.
 Today, an estimated 674 Asiatic lions exist in the wild, living in the Indian state of Gujarat, Western India.

 Similar to most large cats, Asiatic lions are equipped with powerful retractable claws and long sharp canine teeth that are used to drag their prey to the ground.
 The Asiatic lion’s diet is made up of both large and small prey species such as deer, wild boar and antelope.